Automated-CAD-Scoring-Suite/Automatic-CaScoring-From-Chest-CT/Remote-Communication-Module-3D-Slicer/README.md

 Using this option utilizes a TensorFlow Deep Learning Model to predict the location of calcifications.

-`There is currently no available demo model with reasonable output for calcifications detection`

 ### Use A Separate Process For Intensive Operations

 This option delegates long-running operation to a separate process so that it doesn't block